siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 $$

 The slowdown is not an added mechanism.
-It is the flux-density accounting of a single positive recovery channel: the density increases locally while the available flux does not.
+It is the flux-density accounting of a single positive recovery channel: the energy density increases locally while the available flux does not.